artsy/README/.github/ISSUE_TEMPLATE/engineering-manager-onboarding.md

 - [ ] Have 1:1s with PMs to gain an understanding of how product and engineering work together to produce results in their respective parts of the business.

-- [ ] TODO: Flesh out: go to a gallery and auction.
+- [ ] TBD: Flesh out: go to a gallery and auction.
 Besides being fun, what could they learn from doing this and in what way should they do so?
 E.g. shadow a liaison, casually visit?

 ### Help the team get to know you